xolox/lua-apr/README.md

  * [Character encoding translation](http://peterodding.com/code/lua/apr/docs/#character_encoding_translation)
  * [XML parsing](http://peterodding.com/code/lua/apr/docs/#xml_parsing)

-## How to get and install the module
+## How to get and install the binding

 You can find the source code of the most recently released version under [downloads][srcdl].
 The source code is also available online in the [GitHub repository][github].
 There are [Windows binaries][winbin] available that have been tested with [Lua for Windows][lfw] v5.1.4-40 and there is an offical Debian Linux package.
 You can also build the Lua/APR binding yourself using the instructions below.